fredbi/uri/README.md

 * stricter scheme validation (no longer support non-ASCII letters).
   Ex: `Smørrebrød://` is not a valid scheme.
-* stricter IP validation (do not support escaping in addresses, excepted for IPv6 zones)
+* stricter IP validation (do not support escaping in addresses, except for IPv6 zones)
 * stricter percent-escape validation: an escaped character **MUST** decode to a valid UTF8 endpoint (1).
   Ex: %C3 is an incomplete escaped UTF8 sequence.
 Should be %C3%B8 to escape the full UTF8 rune.
 * stricter port validation.
 A port is an integer less than or equal to 65535.